NVSL/temperatureControllerTask/README.md

 }
 ```

-Is your task to figure out the electrical component name (e.g., physical-button) and required values (e.g, gpio:4) to use for a raspberry Pi connector.
+Is your task to figure out the electrical component name tag (e.g., physical-button) and required values (e.g, gpio:4) to use for a raspberry Pi connector.
 Use the following list to choose the correct electrical component name.

 ```css
 #<YourElementId> {